villish/vill.nixCats/README.md

 ### 2. LSP and Completion Issues

-If LSPs and autocompletion do not work, verify the following:
+If LSPs and auto completion do not work, verify the following:

 - Run `:LspInfo` in Neovim to check if your LSP servers are detected and running.
 - Ensure that all required LSP servers are installed via Nix or Mason (if enabled).